holycrap872/ucls-ml-ai/CourseMaterial/course_documents/ml_syllabus.md

 # Machine Learning

-This half-year course allows students to build on the knowledge they gained in the previous semester and to utilize these new skills to build a project of their choosing.
-In particular, students will continue to be exposed to a variety of AI/ML techniques including decision trees and neural networks.
+This half-year course introduces students to both the technological and philosophical underpinnings of the current AI revolution.
+Throughout the term, students will be exposed to a variety of AI/ML techniques such as decision trees and bayesian classifiers.
 Students will implement part or all of these techniques in python and then use the resulting functionality to draw conclusions about various datasets.
-Alongside each of these engineering tasks, students will also be exposed to readings that highlight the trade offs that come from asking machines to make important decisions and the difficulty of determining the root of consciousness.
+Alongside each of these engineering tasks, students will also be exposed to readings that highlight the various breakthroughs, false starts, and intellectual heritage of the quest to make a thinking machine.

 The goal of this course is for students to emerge as capable engineers and as critical creators of technology.
-In terms of engineering, students will become schooled in best practices such as CI/CD, virtual machines, and git.
-In terms critical thinking, students will be forced to explain how different philosophical ideas map onto different technical ideas and how they might be utilized in the future.
+In terms of engineering, students will become schooled in best practices such as unit testing, git, and pair programming.
+In terms of critical thinking, students will be forced to explain how different philosophical ideas map onto different technical ideas and how they might be utilized in the future.
 Students will continually come back to questioning how to accomplish a particular task, what the costs and benefits of their decisions